The Medical Assisting Program at COM

-- Evening or day classes make beginning school while working convenient.
+- Afternoon or day classes make beginning school while working convenient.

 The COM Medical Assisting Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

 From Our Graduates